hbprosper/ComPhysLab/README.md

 Software release systems such as Anaconda (__conda__ for short) make it possible to have several separate self-consistent named software *environments* on a single machine.
-For example, you may need to use Python 3.7.5 and an associated set of compatible Python software and at other times you may need to use Python 3.9.13 with software that requires that version of Python.
+For example, you may need to use Python 3.10.9 and an associated set of compatible Python software and at other times you may need to use Python 3.12.4 with software that requires that version of Python.
 If you install software without using *environments* there is the danger that the software on your machine will eventually become inconsistent.
-Anaconda and its lightweight companion miniconda, and other software environment systems, provide a way, for example, to have a software *environment* on your machine that is consistent with Python 3.7.5 and another that is consistent with Python 3.9.13.
+Anaconda and its lightweight companion miniconda, and other software environment systems, provide a way to create different self-consistent software environments on your machine, for example, one consistent with Python 3.10.9 and another that is consistent with Python 3.12.4.

 Of course, like anything humans make, Anaconda or miniconda3 is not perfect.
 There are times when the only solution is to remove an